Chickenhare

 Chickenhare is a series of graphic novels, written and illustrated by the American author Chris Grine.
 The first two books were published by Dark Horse Comics, and the third was being released on-line as a web comic since November 2009, before its cancellation.

 The series follows the story of Chickenhare, a rare and exotic cross between a chicken and a rabbit, and his bearded box turtle friend, Abe.

 Volumes

 The House of Klaus

-The first installment in the series is titled Chickenhare: The House of Klaus in which we are introduced to the Chickenhare universe as well as a few major characters, Banjo, a krampus (which has not yet been explained) and Meg, yet another mystery.
+The first installment in the series is titled Chickenhare: The House of Klaus in which we are introduced to the Chickenhare universe as well as a few major characters, Banjo, a monkey and Meg, her species remains a mystery.
 One new race has also been introduced, the Shromph.

 On February 1, 2013, Scholastic (through its Graphix imprint) reissued the book in full color.
 The color edition, named Chickenhare, featured new cover design, a new logo and additional new pages.